SimonBirrell/scratch-to-bot/readme.md

 Launching the software
 ----------------------

+1. Follow the instructions to install [py_websockets_bot](https://bitbucket.org/DawnRobotics/py_websockets_bot) and [scratchpy](https://github.com/pilliq/scratchpy).

-1. Ensure that the robot is switched on and that you are on the same WiFi network.
+2. Ensure that the robot is switched on and that you are on the same WiFi network.

-2. Launch Scratch
+3. Launch Scratch

-3. Launch the Python script from a terminal window with
+4. Launch the Python script from a terminal window with

      python scratch_to_bot.py

-4. In Scratch, right click on one of the sensor blocks and select "Enable Remote Sensor Communications"
+5. In Scratch, right click on one of the sensor blocks and select "Enable Remote Sensor Communications"

 Programming the robot
 ---------------------